 Starlink is a developing satellite constellation that transmits high-speed, low-latency broadband internet from thousands of low-Earth orbiting satellites.
 Operated by space exploration company SpaceX, the telecommunications service aims to provide global internet coverage.

-Developed by Elon Musk’s space exploration company SpaceX, the telecommunication project aims to shoot 42,000 small satellites into space over the next couple of decades, forming a globe-encircling ring just 340 miles overhead.
-That number today stands at 4,368 satellites, according to independent research database BroadbandNow.
-(For context, there have been a total of 15,760 satellites launched into space since space exploration began, of which 10,550 are still in orbit.)
+Developed by Elon Musk’s space exploration company SpaceX, the telecommunication project eventually aims to shoot 42,000 small satellites into space, forming a globe-encircling ring just 340 miles overhead.
+That number today stands at 6,376 satellites, according to independent research database BroadbandNow.
+(For context, there have been a total of 19,590 satellites launched into space since space exploration began, of which 13,230 are still in orbit.)

-Since its launch in 2019, the telecommunications project has skyrocketed, now servicing more than one million users, SpaceX announced in a tweet.
+Since its launch in 2019, the telecommunications project has skyrocketed, reintroducing waitlists to regulate soaring demand after it doubled its customer base within the past year.
+Starlink now services more than 4 million users, SpaceX announced.

 How Does Starlink Work?